 Every woman wants a man she wants to live with, to have the innate quality of being an honest guy.
 But, since he is not honest, he finds himself in a position with no partner in his life.

-Like this guy, a trader wanted to become successful traders without developing the qualities required.
+Like this guy, a trader wanted to become successful without developing the required qualities.
 And like the woman who rejects the guy for not having the quality she wants, trading success also leaves these traders when they don’t have the essential qualities.

 This article will discuss three qualities of a successful trader that you need to develop to become a consistently profitable trader.

 - Executing Your Trading Plan

 These qualities are not optional.
 They are mandatory, meaning you’ve to build these qualities so that “Trading Success” can happily have a relationship with you on an ongoing basis.

 Trading is a mysterious profession.
 Every day, thousands of people open trading accounts across brokerage firms, intending to earn money from their trading accounts.
 Only a few people make it.

 Was it luck?
 Or was it based on a fluke?
 Or hard work?

 All matters to an extent, but the traders who become consistently profitable are those who have committed themselves.